Hello, I’m Prajna. A Mother—Curandera—Crone

-Edge of Grace, A Fierce Awakening to Love
+Read Edge of Grace, Fierce Awakenings to Love

 I remember every time I heard a siren (and I heard many) I’d cross myself and weep as if a wound cut deeper.

-My search for sanctity and sanctuary began very early.
-I found solace in a few adults that dedicated their lives to holy service.
-Still a sense of incompletion, shame and brokenness persisted.
+I found solace in a few adults who dedicated their lives to holy service.
+Still, a sense of incompletion and brokenness persisted.
 I unconsciously suppressed this pain, a mechanism that had a snowball effect and landed me in undesirable places.
 Desires denied tainted my value and led to repetitive abuse within the restraints of patriarchy.
 After years of misguided shame-based compensating behaviors, addictions, renunciation, and dark nights, I met my first spiritual guide, Eunice.

-Forty years ago, an abrupt shaking by my first college roommate sent me on a radical healing course.
+Forty-four years ago, an abrupt shaking by my first college roommate sent me on a radical healing course.
 She introduced me to Eunice Zimmerman, my first spiritual guide and therapist.
-She was the prefect fusion of an all loving mother and a no nonsense Zen police woman.
+She was the perfect fusion of an all-loving mother and a no-nonsense Zen policewoman.
 After I relapsed into self-sabotaging behaviors Eunice tucked me under her wing.
-She told me, “If you put someone into an ocean of love, they will not feel an ounce, if they do not believe they are lovable.”
+She told me, “If you put someone into an ocean of love, they will not feel an ounce if they do not believe they are lovable.”
 She taught me the art of uncovering the layers that hide our essential goodness—our birth as love.
 I studied with Eunice for five years before her unexpected death.

 Eunice’s death opened me to a grief I had never felt.
 It was as if the loss of all I ever loved broke me open, all at once.
 I did everything I could not to feel this.
 Stuffing myself with food worked until I discovered a meditative state of absorption.
 Somehow I felt distanced from thought and feeling—unbroken.
 Each time I heard or read spiritual non-dual teachings I felt ecstatic immersion outside ordinary understanding.
 This became a space of deep nourishment and rest.